Boy Meets World’s Danielle Fishel on starting her hair care line

 If you grew up watching '90s sitcoms like Boy Meets World, you'll instantly recognize Danielle Fishel—possibly from her hair alone.
 Her iconic character, Topanga, sported thick, dirty-blonde locks that were the definition of 1990's #hairgoals, arguably second only to that of Rachel Green in Friends.
 While her fabulous 'do may have sparked envy in the hearts of many teens back then, nowadays, Fishel is helping everyone else achieve their own ultra-luscious tresses through her vegan and cruelty-free hair care brand, Be Free by Danielle Fishel.

 The Be Free by Danielle Fishel collection promotes safe, effective ingredients and total brand transparency.
-Each product is free of sulfates, sodium chloride, phosphates, gluten, parabens, phthalates, and fragrance, from the color-safe shampoo and conditioner ($36) to the scalp refresh spray ($30) to the detangler ($30) and nourishing hair mask ($32).
+Each product is free of sulfates, sodium chloride, phosphates, gluten, parabens, phthalates, and fragrance, from the color-safe shampoo and conditioner ($36) to the Scalp Refresh ($30) to the detangler ($30) and nourishing hair mask ($32).

 When we put this hair care line to the test, we found that not only did the products smell amazing and have a rich lather, but they actually gave an instant volume boost, unlike many other sulfate-free products on the market.
 We also appreciated the ethical, all-natural formula of each product, with ingredients ranging from argan oil and chamomile in the Be Free shampoo to coconut oil, eggplant, and maracuja oil in the Be Free Conditioner.

-Note: Editor's Note: The Be Free Voluminous Hair Thickening Cream launched privately to their VIPs earlier this week, and is now available to you for pre-order (at 20% off) through Friday, April 16.